kanekitakitos/RAMRaiders-galaga-java/README.md

-# POO_GALAGA
+# RAMRaiders

 ![Java](https://img.shields.io/badge/language-Java-blue.svg)
 ![Status](https://img.shields.io/badge/status-in%20development-orange)
 <!-- Add a license badge once defined -->

-POO_GALAGA is a modern, object-oriented Java project inspired by the classic Galaga arcade game (originally released in 1981).
-The goal is to solidify OOP concepts through the development of a functional, modular, and maintainable game, featuring a graphical interface, advanced gameplay mechanics, and multiple design patterns.
+RAMRaiders-galaga-java is a modern, object-oriented Java project inspired by the classic Galaga arcade game (originally released in 1981) with a Star Wars theme.

----
+The main goal of this project is to solidify Object-Oriented Programming (OOP) concepts through the development of a functional, modular, and maintainable game, featuring:

+- Engaging graphical interface
+- Advanced gameplay mechanics
+- Use of multiple design patterns
+- Star Wars themed assets

+This repository is perfect for anyone who wants to learn or reinforce OOP concepts by applying them in a practical game development context.

 ## Table of Contents

 - [Description](#description)

 - [Design Patterns](#design-patterns)
 - [Main Features](#main-features)
 - [Controls](#controls)